Amazon Aurora Documentation

 Parallel Query

 Amazon Aurora Parallel Query is designed to provide faster analytical queries compared to your current data.
 It can speed up queries, while maintaining high throughput for your core transaction workload.
 By pushing query processing down to the Aurora storage layer, it gains computing power while reducing network traffic.
-Use Parallel Query to run transactional and analytical workloads alongside each other in the same Aurora database.
+You can use Parallel Query to run transactional and analytical workloads alongside each other in the same Aurora database.

 Amazon DevOps Guru for RDS

 Amazon DevOps Guru is a cloud operations service powered by machine learning (ML) designed to help improve application availability.
-With Amazon DevOps Guru for RDS, you can use ML-powered insights to help easily detect and diagnose performance-related relational database issues and is designed to resolve them in minutes rather than days.
-Developers and DevOps engineers can use DevOps Guru for RDS to automatically identify the root cause of performance issues and get intelligent recommendations to help address the issue, without needing help from database experts.
+With Amazon DevOps Guru for RDS, you can use ML-powered insights to help detect and diagnose performance-related relational database issues and is designed to resolve them in minutes rather than days.
+Developers and DevOps engineers can use DevOps Guru for RDS to automatically identify the root cause of performance issues and get intelligent recommendations to help address the issue.

 Availability and Durability